mr-ravin/StrassenMatrixMultiplication/README.md

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/e71779a8ecc64f3e1268485cf389a05cdd3e6bf8)

 We iterate this division process n times (recursively) until the submatrices degenerate into numbers (elements of the ring R).
 The resulting product will be padded with zeroes just like A and B, and should be stripped of the corresponding rows and columns.

-#### Note: This code of Strassen Matrix Multiplication can only be used freely for Academic Purposes after providing citation or deserved credits to this work.
-For other purposes, Permission is required from Mr. Ravin Kumar.
-#### Email_id: mr.ravin_kumar@hotmail.com .